188.8.131.52 Gathering information relating to tax file numbers

 A breach of the TFN Rule is an interference with privacy under the Privacy Act.
 Individuals who consider their TFN information has been mishandled may make a complaint to the Information Commissioner.
 Where a breach of privacy is very serious, the Information Commissioner may seek to impose a penalty.

-As well as constituting a breach of the TFN Rule, unauthorised use or disclosure of TFNs may constitute an offence under the Taxation Administration Act 1953, with a maximum penalty of an $18,000 fine (100 penalty units) or two years imprisonment, or both.
+As well as constituting a breach of the TFN Rule, unauthorised use or disclosure of TFNs may constitute an offence under the Taxation Administration Act 1953, with a maximum penalty of an $18,000 fine (100 penalty units) or 2 years imprisonment, or both.

-DHS is an authorised recipient of TFN information for the purposes set out in the PPLAct.
+Services Australia is an authorised recipient of TFN information for the purposes set out in the PPLAct.

 More detailed information about privacy and the TFN Rule is available at the OAIC's website, and TFN queries or enquiries can be directed to the DSS Feedback and Complaints team using the following contact details: